SamiPerttu/fundsp/README.md

 Block processing aims to maximize efficiency in dynamic situations.

 `AudioNode`s can be stack allocated for the most part.
-Some components may use the heap for audio buffers and the like.
+Some nodes may use the heap for audio buffers and the like.

 ### Sample Rate Independence